ruby-rice/rice/docs/installation.md

 ## Compiler Requirements

-Rice requires a C++17 compliant compiler.
+Rice requires a C++17 compliant compiler and RTTI to be enabled.
 See [Compiler Settings](packaging/build_settings.md#compiler-settings) for the specific flags needed for each compiler.